BroadcomMFD/opsrexx-language-support/README.md

 - Get hover help on OPS/REXX built-in functions, host environment names, and AOF event variable names
 - Get basic error checking for AOF rule and OPS/REXX syntax
 - Copy from a library of frequently used OPS/REXX rule snippets
-- Issue selected OPS/MVS commands
+- Issue selected OPS/MVS commands to perform common rule actions and invoke OPS/REXX programs

-The OPS/REXX Language Support extension does _not_ provide the ability for you to download from, upload to, or submit jobs on the mainframe.
+The OPS/REXX Language Support extension does _not_ provide the ability for you to download from or upload to the mainframe.
 To access mainframe code while using OPS/REXX Language Support, we recommend Zowe Explorer (see [Recommended Software](#recommended-software)) or Zowe CLI.

 ## Recommended Software
 The OPS/REXX Language Support extension has no prerequisite software.
 However, for your best experience with OPS/REXX Language Support, we recommend the following software.